 Some dusts (such as flour dust, coal dust, even dust from fabrics) have the potential to explode when coming into contact with an ignition source.

 Under Section 21 of the Occupational Health and Safety Act 2004 the employer has a duty to provide and maintain a healthy and safe working environment.
 This includes providing a safe system of work, information, training, supervision, and where appropriate personal protective equipment.
 Under Section 26, persons who manage or control workplaces must ensure that the workplace and the means of entering and leaving it are safe and without risks to health. (see summary of Duties of Employers and Duties of 'others')

 In addition to the Act, the following Acts, Regulations and Australian Standards, may be relevant to this hazard in your workplace:

 - Compliance Code - Workplace amenities and work environment, in particular the section Responding to emergencies;

 - The Dangerous Goods Act and Regulations (see the hazard page on the site, or the WorkSafe Topic information page on Dangerous Goods);

-- WorkSafe Guidance Note - Emergency management - Developing a plan for a small organisation
+- WorkSafe Guidance Note (now archived, but still useful!) - Emergency management - Developing a plan for a small organisation

 - The National Construction Code of Australia.
 This is a national code and applies to all commercial buildings in Australia.
 NCC 2015 was adopted by the States and Territories on 1 May 2015.
-NCC 2016 is now available and was adopted by the States and Territories on 1 May 2016.
+NCC 2019 was adopted on May 1, 2019 and is now available.
 The Code calls up a number of Australian Standards and specifies what is required in terms of number of exits required, dimensions of exits and paths of travel to exits, emergency exit signs, other equipment, fire resistance and more.
 (The Code can now be accessed online free - upon registration at the ABCB website);

 - Part 4.1 Hazardous Substances of the OHS Regulations (2007) and (old) Code of Practice 1999.